 Ao dai is one of the traditional Vietnamese dresses and the national costume.
 Not only considered a typical cultural feature of Vietnam, but Ao dai is also an artistic symbol, inspiring artists from the early 20th century.

 It is interesting when talking about its history of formation and development.
 Join with Vietnamdrive to learn about the changes of the Vietnamese traditional outfit through the periods and developing stages of the nation.

 Like the traditional costumes of other countries in the world, it is hard to know correctly what was the origin of the ao dai and when did it appear?
 Its history of creating Ao dai has still discussed.

 Many people believed that the ao dai originated from the Chinese cheongsam (suon Sam).
 But some others said that the ao dai started from costumes during the Trinh and Nguyen dynasties in the 18th century.

 Also, some thought the traditional Vietnamese dress dated back to the Hai Ba Trung period (circa 40 BC).
 The following is what we can study the process of development of Vietnamese ao dai.

 1.1.
 The foundation of Ao Dai

 Since the beginning of the 18th, the Vietnamese people made Ao Tu Than (four flaps of dresses) which helped them work in the fields easily.
 It is because they could tie 2 flaps in front or at the back together to avoid being dirty.
-The clothes originated for the farmers, so the color was dark to look it cleaner while working in the rice fields or the dusting soils in the countryside.
+The clothes originated for the farmers, so the color was dark to look it cleaner while working in the rice fields in Vietnam or the dusting soils in the countryside.